 1. What is IELTS?

 IELTS is the International English Language Testing System.
-It is the world's most popular English language test for higher education and global migration, with over 2.7 million IELTS tests taken in 2015.
-IELTS is accepted as evidence of English language proficiency by over 9,000 organisations worldwide.
+It is the world's most popular English language test for higher education and global migration, with over 3 million IELTS tests taken in 2017.
+IELTS is accepted as evidence of English language proficiency by over 10,000 organizations worldwide.
 IELTS is recognized as a secure, valid and reliable indicator of true-to-life ability to communicate in English for education, immigration and professional accreditation.

 2. Should I take the Academic or General Training Type?

 3. What do I need in order to apply?